Junction Conditions for General Gravitational Theories: Introduction

 Gravitational surface layers or thin shells are idealized objects that describe localized concentration of energy on a given hypersurface.
 They represent domain walls, brane-worlds \cite{MK}, impulsive waves, thin layers of matter or of gravitational fields, concentrated lightlike signals, propagation of null matter, etcetera.
 In General Relativity, pioneering work by Lanczos \cite{La,La1} was followed by the well-known and fundamental {\em Israel equations} \cite{I} for the case of non-null shells.
 This was later extended to the study of null shells in \cite{CD,BI,BH,BH1} and to general shells in \cite{MS,S4} with applications in \cite{MSV,MSV1,MSV2}.

 The purpose of this paper is to derive the general junction conditions for arbitrary gravitational theories.
 To that end, in this paper I restrict attention to the case of timelike matching hypersurfaces, the case of primary interest.
 Today there is a plethora of alternative theories, based on all kind of gravitational actions.
-However, there seem to be difficulties in identifying the junction conditions in some complicated situations \cite{BCHM,BCHM1,BCHMV}, and sometimes the junction condition used may not be the correct ones.
-In this work, the general junction conditions, for any theory based on actions that depend arbitrarily on the metric, the curvature tensor and (possibly) its covariant derivatives are found.
-The guiding principle to derive them is simply that the field equations must make sense in the distributional sense, thereby allowing for the existence of Dirac-delta distributions with support on the matching hypersurface.
+However, there seem to be difficulties in identifying the junction conditions in some complicated situations \cite{BCHM,BCHM1,BCHMV}, and sometimes the junction conditions used may not be the correct ones.
+In this work, the general junction conditions, for any theory based on actions that depend arbitrarily on the metric, the curvature tensor and (possibly) its covariant derivatives are found.\footnote{The analysis is restricted to metric theories of gravity.
+Actions that depend on torsion and/or non-metricity are not considered in this paper.} The guiding principle to derive them is simply that the field equations must make sense in the distributional sense, thereby allowing for the existence of Dirac-delta distributions with support on the matching hypersurface.
 Hence, I use the formalism of tensor distributions in Lorentzian geometry, for details consult \cite{I,L,L1,T,GT,P,Poi,MS,RSV}.

 A general expression for the energy-momentum tensor on the shell is presented (Eqs.\eqref{tau1} and \eqref{tau2}).
 This tensor is proven to be tangent to the hypersurface and satisfy generalized Israel equations relating its divergence (within the shell) with the discontinuities of the bulk energy-momentum tensor: Eqs.\eqref{genIsrael}.
 This implies, for a proper matching, the traditional continuity of the normal components of the energy-momentum tensor, Eq.\eqref{nT}, that can be used as necessary matching properties in arbitrary junctions.